open-telemetry/opentelemetry-specification/specification/glossary.md

 ## Namespace

-This term applies to [Metric names](api-metrics-user.md#metric-names) only and is used to disambiguate identical metric names used in different [instrumenting libraries](#instrumenting_library).
+This term applies to [Metric names](api-metrics-user.md#metric-names) only.
+The namespace is used to disambiguate identical metric names used in different [instrumenting libraries](#instrumenting_library).
 The [Name](#name) provided for creating a `Meter` serves as its namespace in addition to the primary semantics described [here](#name).